shivvvuu/Cyber-security/Unit-3/README.md

 6. CatFishing as Harassment
 In catfishing, a person creates a fake identity on a social networking site, usually targeting a specific victim.
 Catfishing is usally done in dating websites.

+# Jurisdiction and Cyber Crime
+* Digital technologies have been increasing used in everyday life from relail stores to government agencies.
+Before stepping into "Degital India" it is important to get the policies that would deal with cyber crimes.
+* Todays reach of internet is far more than any other mode of communication.
+The basic nature of internet is that it is endless and hass no bounderies.

+### Boundaryless - This charachteristic of internet server various problems for jurisdicaton.

+## What is Jurisdication?
+* Jurisdiction is the authority or official power of the court to hear a case, make legal decision and judgements and resolve it.
+* Cyber Jurisdication is the power /authority of the court to solve the desputes in cyberspace.
+* currently in India we have IT act 2000, which addresses cyber crime, but this act is applicable in india.
+* As such a Single transaction may involve law of 3 Jurisdication:
+    1. The laws of state/nation Where user resides.
+    2. The laws of state/nation where service are hosted.
+    3. The laws of state/nation which applicable to the person or business with whome the transection takes place.
+* Hence the key issuess which are identified are
+    1. Which country law should apply or which court has Jurisdication.
+    2. Which are the baasics on which any nation can claim to apply its laws?

+## There are three kind of Jurisdication:-
+1. Prescriptive Jurisdiction:
+    It is also called legislative Jurisdiction.
+It is "To prescribe". i.e to make its low applicable to person or certain circumstances.
+Diffrent states have diffrent laws , the action to adjusts or enforce a prescribed law.
+    The international law can impose limitation on states to prescribe the laws if there is conflict of interest with another state.

+2. Jusrisduction to Enforce:
+   It's the power of state to enforce perticular law i.e to punish for non-compliance with law and regulation .
+Every agency has thier own authority to enforce law.
+   However there may be circumstances where state has Jusrisdication to prescrib but Jurisdiction to enforce or adjudicate is absent.

+3. Jurisdiction to Ajudicate
+   It is the power of state to decide or adjudicate the matter which is before them.
+   State needs to decide whether or not state i party to procceding if there is the sufficient relationship between state and person.

+# Nature of Criminality
+* Cyber crime is easy to commit but hard to detact and locate in Jurisdictional terms, as there is no geographical boundary in the internet.
+* Cyber crime is really very complex crime and really hard to understand.
+* The hackers are always in search of any loopholes in programming system, and if they find any , they can break the security of the systm.
+* Cyber criminals can destroy websites by hacking them, spread viruses, play online fraud and can gain access to highly confidential and sensitive information.
+* Moreover they can harass someone through email, phone, coomit many other crimes on internet.
+* There is no computer that can not be hacked.
+Every System Every computer can be hacked ."There is nothing private in cyberspace it is end of privacy".
+* The computer system despute being hytech devices are highly vulnerable
+* The reasons of vulnerability of computer may be:-
+1. Huge data storage capacity
+2. Wider access to information
+3. Negligence of network user
+4. Non-availability or loss of evidence
+5. Jurisdictional uncertainty

+* Thus the cyber crime is the new emerging trend of crime which has the potential to destroy each anf every aspect of life.